Ndzenyuy/Project-19_Github-actions/README.md

           cluster: ${{ env.ECS_CLUSTER }}
           wait-for-service-stability: true
 ```
-Copy the LJSON content of the task definition and paste it in the file <project-folder>/aws-files/taskdeffile.json.
+Copy the JSON content of the task definition and paste it in the file <project-folder>/aws-files/taskdeffile.json.
 ```json
 {
     "taskDefinitionArn": "arn:aws:ecs:us-east-2:138380002982:task-definition/rhenaapp:8",